Military Intelligence

 • 1936

-• The joint agency centre Poste Mixe with French intelligence service came to end.
+• The joint agency centre Poste Mixe with French intelligence service, which funded ½ of the service, ended.
 The British Secret Intelligence Service became the most important partner.

 • 27 May 1936